edsu/diss/chapters/04-methodology.md

 Before diving into the specific details of how I am proposing to researching appraisal in web archives it is worth briefly situating Critical Algorithm Studies in the broader tradition in Science and Technology Studies, which will be helpful for grounding my own research project.

-As we have just discussed, algorithms operate as discrete computational processes that transform input into output; but at the same time they also function as part of an information *infrastructure*, in which the algorithms are defined in terms of the practices and relations they are embedded in.
+As I have just outlined, algorithms operate as discrete computational processes that transform input into output; but at the same time they also function as part of an information *infrastructure*, in which the algorithms are defined in terms of the practices and relations they are embedded in.
 Susan Leigh Star, one key theorist of Infrastructure Studies, stresses that infrastructures are *relational*, that they are not constituted by a particular set of objects or artifacts so much as they are embedded in practices that happen in time:

 > ... we hold that infrastructure is a fundamentally relational concept.
 It
 > becomes infrastructure in relation to organized practices.
 Within a given